Mario-o-Ghaly/Cloud-P2P-Image-Sharing/README.md

 - [Description](#Description)

 ## Description
 This project aims to implement a cloud-based peer-to-peer(P2P) environment for image encryption and sharing, emphasizing transparency, load balancing, fault tolerance, and P2P communication.
 The cloud simply consists of 3 interconnected servers communicating with each other P2P to support leader election, load balancing, and fault tolerance in handling client requests.
 Moreover, the cloud is associated with a user-oriented discovery service to keep track of active users and the images they offer for sharing.
 On the other hand, the client side's high-level objective is simply to control image exchange with other clients through ownership and viewer rights.

-The following sections will extensively explain the requirements of each component in the project to provide a detailed understanding of the project at hand.
+## Features
+- **Leader Election**: Uses Gholipour’s improved Bully algorithm for leader election, reducing message communication overhead.
+- **Load Balancing**: Real-time priority assignment based on CPU load average, ensuring fair distribution of workload among servers.
+- **Fault Tolerance**: Detects server failures and reassigns client requests to available servers without affecting user experience.
+- **Directory of Service (DoS)**: Centralized MySQL database to track active users, their status, and image-sharing information.
+- **Image Encryption**: Uses steganography to embed hidden images within cover images and encode access rights.
+- **Client-Server Communication**: Supports user registration, authentication, image encryption, and peer discovery.
+- **Peer-to-Peer Communication**: Enables image sharing and access rights modification between clients.
+- **Dynamic Port Allocation**: Efficient resource management through dynamic port allocation for client-server and client-client communication.